 - Clean all soft and hard surfaces.
 Use soapy water to wipe down hard surfaces, removing dirt, dust and germs.
 With soft surfaces, machine wash where possible or follow manufacturer’s instructions for cleaning.

 - Dust and vacuum.

 Be sure to follow safety instructions when using cleaning chemicals to effectively reduce the number of germs and bacteria.
-Ensure every high-touch area in your space is thoroughly cleaned with an effective solutions, including light switches, door handles and cabinets.
+Ensure every high-touch area in your space is thoroughly cleaned with effective solutions, including light switches, door handles and cabinets.

 - Spray disinfectant on hard surfaces.
 Focus on frequently touched surfaces, including electronics and appliances, being sure to follow manufacturer cleaning instructions.

-- Leave disinfectant to stay wet for required time.
+- Leave disinfectant to stay wet for the required time.
 To ensure disinfectant solutions can effectively sanitise a surface and kill as many germs as possible, follow product instructions and the wet contact time required.